MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-spatial-sound.md

 Once the editor restarts, your project is all set!

-## Setting spatialization plugin for HoloLens 2 platform
+## Setting the spatialization plugin for HoloLens 2 platform
 Configuring the spatialization plugin is done on a per-platform basis.
 You can enable the Microsoft Spatial Sound plugin for the HoloLens 2 by:
 1. Selecting **Edit > Project Settings**, scrolling to **Platforms** and clicking **HoloLens**.
 2. Expanding the **Audio** properties and setting the **Spatialization Plugin** field to **Microsoft Spatial Sound**.